GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 Obviously all of the writings of Moses are not in our Bibles of today, but in the Savior’s time they must have been available, for Jesus criticized the elders and scribes for not believing what Moses said when he testified of Christ.

 Isn’t it interesting that Moses testified of the Savior, and that when the people would not believe Moses they therefore were not prepared to receive the Christ either?
-Do you recall that Paul said the law of Moses was a schoolmaster to bring the people to Christ?
-(See Gal.
-3:24–25.)
+Do you recall that Paul said the law of Moses was a schoolmaster to bring the people *to* Christ?
+(See [[Galatians 3.24|Gal.
+3:24–25]][[Galatians 3.25|]].)

 Not only did Moses write of the Lord, but the other prophets did likewise.
-Peter said, in speaking of Jesus, “To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins.”
-(Acts 10:43.)
+Peter said, in speaking of Jesus, “To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins.” ([[Acts 10.43|Acts 10:43]].)

-We read in the 28th chapter of Acts that Paul, while he was in Rome, received many visitors “to whom he expounded and testified the kingdom of God, persuading them concerning Jesus, both out of the law of Moses, and out of the prophets, from morning till evening.”
-(Acts 28:23.)
+We read in the 28th chapter of Acts that Paul, while he was in Rome, received many visitors “to whom he expounded and testified the kingdom of God, persuading them concerning Jesus, both out of the law of Moses, and out of the prophets, from morning till evening.” ([[Acts 28.23|Acts 28:23]].)

 Obviously, therefore, the scriptures available in that time spoke repeatedly of the Savior as all the prophets gave witness to him.